kenrick95/raunbot/Readme.md

 - [RCStream](https://wikitech.wikimedia.org/wiki/RCStream)
 - [ORES](https://ores.wikimedia.org/)

-## Demo
+## Demo [Not working yet]
-- **Note**: Bot is not working yet due to bot server (hosted at WMF Tool Labs) denying access from the clients as the clients do not send them User-Agent in the HTTP request header.
+> **Note**: Bot is not working yet due to bot server (hosted at WMF Tool Labs) denying access from the clients as the clients do not send them User-Agent in the HTTP request header. ([more details](https://github.com/Microsoft/BotBuilder/issues/719))

-- **Note 2**: When it is working, subscribe at your own risk, there is no way to unsubscribe yet. :smiling_imp:
+> **Note 2**: When it is working, subscribe at your own risk, there is no way to unsubscribe yet. :smiling_imp:

 - [Web Chat](https://webchat.botframework.com/embed/raunbot?s=7TDrveeGfNI.cwA.PQo.X77vW1OlsbjQPC1niOldz7ZAAYEfzgrpxwjaGmxkCPA)
 - [Facebook Messenger](https://m.me/raunbot)